 Under WIOA, businesses inform and guide the workforce system so that services are aligned with industry needs.
 WIOA places a premium on industry or sector partnerships and proven strategies like apprenticeship and work-based learning to deliver high-quality worker training.
 Since meeting workforce needs is critical to local, regional, and national economic growth, WIOA better aligns workforce development programs with economic development efforts.
 There is also a greater emphasis on reemployment strategies and require rapid response activities at the state level in response to layoffs or other workforce reductions.

-For additional information on WIOA services and any applicable eligibility criteria, please contact the One-Stop Service Center nearest you.
+For additional information on WIOA services and any applicable eligibility criteria, please contact the New Mexico Workforce Connection Center nearest you.